gbdev/pandocs/content/Video_Display.md

 # LCD Interrupts

-### INT 40 - V-Blank Interrupt
+### INT 40 - VBlank Interrupt

-The V-Blank interrupt occurs ca. 59.7 times a second on a handheld Game Boy (DMG or CGB) or Game Boy Player and ca. 61.1 times a second on a Super Game Boy (SGB).
-This interrupt occurs at the beginning of the V-Blank period (LY=144).
+The VBlank interrupt occurs ca. 59.7 times a second on a handheld Game Boy (DMG or CGB) or Game Boy Player and ca. 61.1 times a second on a Super Game Boy (SGB).
+This interrupt occurs at the beginning of the VBlank period (LY=144).
 During this period video hardware is not using VRAM so it may be freely accessed.
 This period lasts approximately 1.1 milliseconds.